arbokrad/moviejs/README.md

-# MovieJS
+# MovieListJS
-Playground AngularJS project to present a list of movies.
-The purpose of this project is:
+MovieListJS is a playground project to wrap and display movie data in a clean, presentable format.

-* To provide a place to practice AngularJS
+* Load and parse movie data from a google sheet
-* To be fun
+* Display resulting movie data
-* To practice git commands
+* Allow favorites, sorting, filtering, and searching on popular movie sites (IMDB, RT)